 Chauvet Cave - pedia The Chauvet Cave, a vast Paleolithic cave dating back more than 36,000 years ago, was selected on Sunday as a UNESCO World Heritage site.
 The cave contains some of the oldest known cave paintings, based on radiocarbon dating of "black from drawings, from torch marks and.

 New Dates for the Oldest Cave Paintings - Archaeology Magazine AFPTV provides a rare filmed glimpse inside the cave, which is closed to the public.
 Jun 13, 2016.
 But the first radiocarbon dates showed that Chauvet Cave had been occupied twice starting about 35,000 years ago.
 The Aurnacian people.

 The incredible history of Chauvet-Pont d'Arc Radiocarbon dating.
-AFPTV provides a rare filmed glimpse inside the cave, which is closed to the public.
+Before the three amateur spelunkers found the cave in December that year, scientists believed, no human had stepped foot inside for more than 27,000 years.
 Apr 11, 2016.
 The prehistoric paintings of the Chauvet-Pont d'Arc cave are the earliest in the world, revealing a snapshot life recorded by our ancient.

 Radiocarbon dating cave paintings:

 Rating: 91 / 100

-Overall: 91 Rates
+Overall: 90 Rates